rpbouman/huey/README.md

     - {…}: ```MAP```-field.
 This indicates the value is itself a set of key/value pairs If a well-known value is entered in the Key field, then an appropriate default type is automatically selected.
     However, the dialog always lets you manually override the default.
-  - Value field.
-This is the right most textfield.
+  - **Value** field.
+This is the rightmost textfield.
 For the structured value-types Array and Map, this field does not exist.
-Rather, the value is made up of key/value pairs that appear indented below the structured key type.
+In these cases, the value is made up of key/value pairs that appear indented below the structured key type.

 ### Secret Manager Code view
 The Code tab lets you view and edit the secret as a DuckDB ```CREATE SECRET```-statement: